Have you ever wondered what the different airplane cabin sounds are that you sometimes hear when you board your airplane?

 I know it puzzles a lot of passengers because I get asked about it quite often!
 But, most passengers don’t give much thought to the sounds, as they simply look forward to flying.

-The many strange sounds you may hear once you board your airplane cabin is a normal series of harmless and different sounds you are going to hear throughout your entire flight experience.
+The many strange sounds you may hear once you board or deplane your airplane cabin is a normal series of harmless and different sounds you are going to hear throughout your entire flight experience.

 You will hear several additional sounds when you are inflight.
-Here we only explain the different airplane cabin sounds you may hear when you are boarding your plane.
+In this article, we only explain the different airplane cabin sounds you may hear when you are boarding and deplaning your plane.

 What is that continuous humming airplane cabin sound?